LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

     // whatever data layer wants to add to this object };
 ```

+Layers that wrap dispatchable objects must follow the guidelines for creating
+new dispatchable objects (below).

+####### Cautions:

+Layers are generally discouraged from wrapping objects, because of the
+potential for incompatibilities with new extensions.
+For example, let's say
+that a layer wraps VkImage objects, and properly wraps and unwraps VkImage
+object handles for all core commands.
+If a new extension is created which has
+commands that take VkImage objects as parameters, and if the layer does not
+support those new commands, an application that uses both the layer and the new
+extension will have undefined behavior when those new commands are called (e.g.
+the application may crash).
+This is becaues the lower-level layers and ICD
+won't receive the handle that they generated.
+Instead, they will receive a
+handle that is only known by the layer that is wrapping the object.

+Because of the potential for incompatibilities with unsupported extensions,
+layers that wrap objects must check which extensions are being used by the
+application, and take appropriate action if the layer is used with unsupported
+extensions (e.g. disable layer functionality, stop wrapping objects, issue a
+message to the user).

+The reason that the validation layers wrap objects, is to track the proper use
+and destruction of each object.
+They issue a validation error if used with
+unsupported extensions, alerting the user to the potential for undefined
+behavior.

 ###### Hash Maps:
 Alternatively, a layer may want to use a hash map to associate data with a